TrevorNovak/gmu-research/README.md

 ## Config File

 In addition to passing in command line arguments, it is also possible to specify the same information inside of a config file.
-The file is located in `/input_files/config.txt`.
+The file is located in `/input_files/config.txt`. `numlines` can never be left blank.
+It is always required.
+All other fields can be left blank and will use their default values.

-`numlines=233
+numlines=

 range=